jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    builds, but this behaviour can be overridden in each platform's Makefile or in the build command line.

+-  ``ENABLE_ETHOSN``: Boolean option to enable a SiP service that can configure an Arm Ethos-N NPU.
+To use this service the target platform must include the device tree for the NPU in its ``HW_CONFIG``.
+Currently only the Arm Juno platform has this include in its ``HW_CONFIG`` and the platform only loads the ``HW_CONFIG`` in AArch64 builds.
+Default is 0.

 -  ``ENABLE_LTO``: Boolean option to enable Link Time Optimization (LTO) support in GCC for TF-A. This option is currently only supported for AArch64.
 Default is 0.